4 AMAZING BENEFITS OF A HIGH PROTEIN DIET

-In a recent article, American Researchers have found protein-rich foods boost satiety, which is the feeling of being full and satisfied after a meal.
+In a recent article, American Researchers found that protein-rich foods boost satiety, which is the feeling of being full and satisfied after a meal.
 This boost in satiety was found especially true for breakfast.
-Consuming a high-protein breakfast was found to prevent fat gain, decrease hunger and reduce daily calorie intake daily5.
+Consuming a high-protein breakfast was found to prevent fat gain, decrease hunger, and reduce total daily caloric intake.6

 And the best part about upping your protein intake?
-More steaks.
+More great tasty meals.
 Awesome.